torson/knock-port/README.md

 journalctl -fu knock-port.service
 ```

-## Description
+## How it works

+It checks if the request payload matches an app name and access key in the configuration file.
+If there's a match, it opens the port for the client IP for a limited duration as specified in the configuration.
+The server manages open port "sessions" and automatically closes the service port for the client IP after the duration expires.

+It supports iptables, nftables and VyOS specific nftables.

+Features:
+- filters HTTP requests at the firewall level

+Notes:
+- nftables were introduced in kernel 3.13 and Linux distributions started using it by default a few years later (from RHEL8/Debian10/Ubuntu20.04 onwards).
+This means iptables commands get translated to nftables, which means that various iptables modules are not supported if there's no equivalent nftables support.
+So use `--firewall-type iptables` only on systems that still use iptables by default (older than RHEL8/Debian10/Ubuntu20.04) .
+- Knock-Port uses Flask web-server which is not meant for production use (security is not its 1st priority).
+There is a FlaskForm form checker and flask_limiter rate limiter in place to remedy attacks.Since how Knock-Port sets up firewall for stealthy HTTP it's highly probable there's no way to hack the HTTP port.
+If 2FA is not used then an attacker can repeat the HTTP request which opens up the HTTPs port for defined number of seconds and that is a window for attacking the Flask HTTPS port.
+A more security-aware web server like Nginx should be put in front to improve security of Knock-Port even more.
+If the web server is run on the same host as Knock-Port, then use arguments --waf-http-port and --waf-https-port to set those ports so firewall rules are set up correctly.

 There are 3 ports involved in the basic setup :
 1. HTTP port: for step-1, stealthy - On the firewall level it responds only with the TCP initialization phase packets (SYN and ACK).
-Only single-TCP-packet requests are allowed and only those that are `POST /_CONFIGURED_PATH_` requests, which blocks all blind brute-force and random rouge requests so they don't even get to the webserver.
+Only single-TCP-packet requests are allowed and only those that are `POST /_CONFIGURED_PATH_` requests, which blocks all blind brute-force and random rouge requests on the firewall level so they don't even get to the webserver.
 The HTTP response is blocked, so the HTTP client doesn't get the actual response - it just waits till timeout .
 A valid request (POST request with a valid secret key for step-1) opens up HTTPS port for that client IP.
 One needs to know the exact `/_CONFIGURED_PATH_` to get through.
-This can be obtained on the network if the attacker does packet sniffing on the same network where a valid client resides while doing a valid HTTP request
+This can be obtained on the network if the attacker does packet sniffing on the same network where a valid HTTP request happens
 2. HTTPS port: for step-2, closed by default, opened only for a time window (configured with `step2_https_duration`) for the client IP after a valid HTTP request.
 A valid request (POST request with a valid secret key for step-2) opens up service port for that client IP.
-As the request is HTTPS, packet sniffing by an attacker will not reveal either POST request path or the secret key for step-2.
+As the request is HTTPS, packet sniffing by an attacker will not reveal either request path or the secret key for step-2.
 3. service port: closed by default , opened only for a time window (configured with `duration`) for the client IP after a valid HTTPS request was made.

 2-step approach is needed, because HTTPS port can't be made stealthy due to the nature of HTTPS handshake, and HTTP is plaintext so a network sniffer can easily catch the access key - that's why the step-1 and step-2 access keys should be different.
 Also there can be multiple keys defined, so each user can have different/unique pairs.

-So step-1 is to hide the setup from public, and step-2 is to secure the setup (to some degree) from step-1 network sniffing.
+So step-1 is to hide the setup from public, and step-2 is to secure the setup (to some degree, depending if you use 2FA) from step-1 network sniffing.
 In such a case the attacker can still attack the HTTPS port.
-There is a FlaskForm form checker and flask_limiter rate limiter in place to remedy the attack.
-A more security-aware web server like Nginx should be put in front the HTTPS port for such a case.

 ### Detailed Breakdown of the HTTP request/response procedure
 1. Client (curl) sends POST request: